 Summer Camp 2017

-Portsmouth VCC’s Summer Camp 2017 will take place at Okehampton Camp, Okehampton, Devon from Saturday 5 to Sunday 13 August 2017.
-This is for both Royal Naval Cadets and Royal Marines Cadets, and includes the current RMVCC and RNVCC recruits in R Coy 171.
+Portsmouth VCC’s Summer Camp 2017 took place at Okehampton Camp, Okehampton, Devon from Saturday 5 to Sunday 13 August 2017.
+This was for both Royal Naval Cadets and Royal Marines Cadets, and everyone appeared to have enjoyed themselves.

-Please see the Camp Training Programme so you know what the cadets will be up to all week.
+Please see the Camp Training Programme so you know what the cadets got up to all week.

-Cadets will also be able to win awards such as the Sally Powell Award for ‘Be Worthiness’ and the Dan Collins Award for endeavour.
+Well done to the cadets who won awards such as the Sally Powell Award for ‘Be Worthiness’ and the Dan Collins Award for endeavour.

-The cost of camp is £95 per cadet.
+The cost of camp is around £95 per cadet.
 This cost includes:

 - All transport to, from and at camp.